bonedaddy/ssi/README.md

 ## Universal Compatibility

-Any wallet capable of secp256k1 signatures can be used with SSI.
+Any wallet capable of secp256k1 signatures can be used with SSI, with out of the box support for any EVM blockchain.

 ## Reference Implementation